 There's a guilty thrill that comes with reading other people's letters, and doubly so, when that letter opens a window into the past.
-A well-thumbed hand-written letter, dated 1939, from a parent to a pupil at Sompting Abbotts, was discovered under the floorboards of an old dorm.
-It's a fascinating glimpse into the wartime past.
+A well-thumbed hand-written letter, dated 1939, from a parent to a pupil called Jim at Sompting Abbotts, was discovered under the floorboards of an old dorm.
+How did it get there?
+We don't know – perhaps it was stored by the young boy under his bed and slipped through.
+Perhaps it was forgotten when Jim and his fellow pupils were hurriedly evacuated from the school in 1940 following the Surrender of France during the Second World War.
+Either way, it's a fascinating glimpse into the wartime past.
 You can read the full letter below.

 4, St. Helen's Green,

 Many thanks for your nice interesting letter.
 I bet you all enjoyed the lecture on deep-sea diving.

 I would love to be able to see the play, darling.
 I bet you will make a nice girl.
 I always said you ought to have been my daughter!
 Is it fun rehearsing?

 I went to London on Monday and returned Tuesday about 6 o'clock.
 When I got back there was a message waiting for me from Mrs. Watson since 2 o'clock, asking me to go to the quay and help her take all the old clothes I could spare, as the 'Terakuni Maru' (a ship Uncle Charles has travelled on) has been mined and sunk just off this shore and they were bringing in the survivors.

 Of course, I rushed off at once but was too late.
 They had all been given food and hot drinks and dry clothes and had gone up to London.